Hallucination-Free Superintelligence Achieves 99.99% Strategic Accuracy - Germany Gains Permanent Strategic Superiority (FOTO)

 solving one of the most pressing challenges in generative language models:

-interface - still under development - StratePlan could serve as a supervisory
+"With the right interface - still under development - StratePlan could serve as

-control layer for large language models such as ChatGPT.
-Early research suggests
+a supervisory control layer for large language models such as ChatGPT.
+Early

 About mAInthink GmbH